 This is a full year lab based elective course designed for students who intend to go to college as non-science majors.
 The course focuses on local, national and world sustainability of resources, such as conservation of material cycling, human and environmental influences, succession, and environmental problems.
-Students will demonstrate mastery of the concepts by addressing authentic issues that affect the world today through completion of a variety of group and individual projects, presentations, and other collaborative exercises.
+Students will be expected to be active participants in fieldwork which includes, but is not limited to, recording observations in outdoor environments, wearing waders and entering wetlands for study, and developing models of outdoor systems in the classroom.
+Students will demonstrate mastery of the concepts by addressing authentic issues that affect the world today through completion of a variety of group and individual research projects, presentations, and other collaborative exercises.

 Prerequisite: Successful completion of Biology or Chemistry

-ANATOMY AND PHYSIOLOGY-H 📟
+ANATOMY AND PHYSIOLOGY-H 🥗